eudigo/PRO-SUSE-97/README.md

+# PRO-SUSE-97
+# PRO-SUSE-97 = "Procmail + RADIUS customized to access an ORACLE database installed in SUSE Linux (1st version, Year 1997)
-# Suse-Oracle-QPopper-97
+#

 Overview ::
-This Project goal was to customize QPopper&amp;RADIUS to access Oracle db in Suse Linux environment
+This Project goal was to customize the following (1)Procmail and RADIUS to access Oracle db in Suse Linux environment

 Project originally implemented as follows: when                  :: 27, April 1999